 ECSS-E-ST-20-08_0090712

-The qualification plan shall consist of the tests specified in Table 9-4Table 9-5.
+The qualification plan shall consist of the tests specified in Table 9-4 for bare protection diodes (BPD) and in Table 9-5 for Protection Diode Assemblies (PDA).

 ECSS-E-ST-20-08_0090713

 During the qualification, all external protection diodes shall be equipped with n- and p-interconnectors, except for the diodes of subgroup O.